Suicide Prevention Awareness at Wabash College

 Mental Health Programs And Outreach Activities

 The awareness of the Counseling Center and its activities begins on the prospective student’s tour of campus.
-When they arrive on campus as a student for the first time, they will meet the Counselors and hear more about what the Counseling Center has to offer, during New Student Orientation.
+When they arrive on campus as a student for the first time, they are offered an opportunitty to meet the Counselors at the One Stop Shop session during Ringing In Saturday to hear more about what the Counseling Center has to offer.
 The Counseling Center also meets with new International Students each year, prior to the start of the school year.
 In early Fall, the Counselors team up with Democracy Fellows for the Mental Health Dialogues where upperclassmen peers have a conversation around mental health in an effort to normalize mental health challenges and encourage those struggling to seek help as they would do with a physical illness.
 The Wabash College Counseling Center is unique in that we offer free services to our students and do not limit the number of sessions for students.

 The Counseling Center also engages with upperclassmen leadership.
 Twice a year at the beginning of each semester, the Counseling Center meets with Fraternity Leaders and Resident Assistants (RAs) during the H.E.L.P. sessions.
 During these sessions, they talk about when and how to get students to seek help with mental health concerns.